mongodb/mongodbatlas-cloudformation-resources/cfn-resources/custom-db-role/docs/README.md

 #### InheritedRoles

-Unique identifiers of the interface endpoints in your VPC that you added to the AWS PrivateLink connection.
+List of the built-in roles that this custom role inherits.

 _Required_: No